Toma-Shops-2025/MyPartsRunner247/FREE_EMAIL_SETUP.md

 • Driver: John
 • Delivery Time: 2:30 PM

-Thank you for choosing MyPartsRunner!
+Thank you for choosing MY-RUNNER.COM!
 ```

 ## 🎯 **Why This is Better Than SMS:**